Qumulo/QumuloAlerts/README.md

 Our exchange is a process that takes messages from alerts and passes them to processes that will consume them.
 We haven't talked about the consumers yet, but clearly there must be a method to notify any given group of users that something has happened on their cluster.
 Those processes, described below, are broadly called consumers (because they consume the messages passed by the alerts process).

+## Consumers

+A consumer process accepts a message from the Exchange and provides some further filtering and processing of that message.
+Once processed, the message is either stored, forwarded to another process for additional work, or sent directly to a user in the form of an email or SMS/Webhook message.

 ## Help